Spirochetes

 • Death due to electrolyte abnormalities and fluid loss.

-Treatment, Prevention, and Control:
+Treatment, Prevention, And Control:

 • Intravenous administration of fluids.